 Find examples of them here on Etsy.

-4. Bean bag sofa
+4. Bean Bag Sofa

-Another trending alternative, bean bag sofas are getting easier and easier to find both online and in stores.
-They can come in a variety of shapes and sizes, but usually can only comfortably fit one person at a time when they are laying down.
-Most are filled with foam beads but there are many out there that are now using memory foam filling, not the traditional styrofoam, for better comfort.
+Another trending alternative, bean bag sofas are getting more accessible and easier to find online and in stores.
+They can come in various shapes and sizes, but usually can only comfortably fit one person at a time when laying down.Â

 Pros: